 When we were ready to open the salon, we had no product, no equipment.
 Around this time, a family member of my husband came over to our home and we were just kind of sitting around visiting and I shared my vision with them.
 After they left, they contacted us back and said, “We really believe in what you’re trying to do and we want to give you $5,000 to start.”
 Here, again, I’m at another place where I’m struggling—and my struggles were, a lot of the time, centered around money—but something would always come through to allow me to be able to continue the journey.

 I never borrowed money from the bank and we’ve been in business 20 years.
 My thinking was that all I needed to do was to work the system and the system would work.
 I always saw myself as being able to make something from nothing.

-To hear more of Melony’s story, including how she lobbied Mississippi lawmakers, watch her episode of Beauty Mark, our series exploring women, beauty, and entrepreneurship around the world.Illustration by German Gonzalez
+Melony’s story was originally published in October, 2019.
+To hear more about Melony, including how she lobbied Mississippi lawmakers, watch her episode of Beauty Mark, our series exploring women, beauty, and entrepreneurship around the world.Feature illustration by German Gonzalez